exercism/javascript/exercises/concept/lasagna-master/.meta/design.md

 ## Learning objectives

 - How to define a function
+- What happens if there is no return statement
+- Return an object if you want to return multiple values
-- All arguments are optional in JS
+- All parameters are optional in JS
-- What happens if the function is called with fewer or more arguments than mentioned in the function definition
+- What happens if the function is called with a different number of parameters than mentioned in the function definition
 - How to set default parameters
-- Return an object if you want to return multiple values
 - Pass by value vs. pass by reference
-- Functions are first-class objects (can be assigned to variables, passed around etc.)
+- What are function expressions
-- Function scope
+- Function scope (about.md)
-- What happens if there is no return statement

 ## Out of Scope